Moe Berg: Early career (1923–1925)

 After the season ended, Berg took his first trip abroad, sailing from New York to Paris.
 He settled in the Latin Quarter in an apartment that overlooked the Sorbonne, where he enrolled in 32 different classes.
 In Paris he developed a habit he kept for the rest of his life: reading several newspapers daily.
 Until Berg finished reading a paper, he considered it "alive" and refused to let anyone else touch it.
 When he was finished with it, he would consider the paper "dead" and anybody could read it.
 In January 1924, instead of returning to New York and getting into shape for the upcoming baseball season, Berg toured Italy and Switzerland.

 During spring training at the Robins facility in Clearwater, Florida, manager Wilbert Robinson could see that Berg's hitting had not improved, and optioned him to the Minneapolis Millers of the American Association.
 Berg did not take the demotion well and threatened to quit baseball, but by mid-April he reported to the Millers.
 Berg did very well once he became the Millers' regular third baseman, hitting close to .330, but in July his average plummeted and he was back on the bench.
 On August 19, 1924, Berg was lent to the Toledo Mud Hens, a poor team ravaged by injuries.
-Berg was inserted into the lineup at shortstop when Rabbit Helgeth refused to pay a $10 ($ today) fine for poor play and was suspended.
+Berg was inserted into the lineup at shortstop when Rabbit Helgeth refused to pay a $10 fine for poor play and was suspended.
 Major league scout Mike González sent a telegram to the Dodgers evaluating Berg with the curt, but now famous, line, "Good field, no hit."
 Berg finished the season with a .264 average.

 By April 1925, Berg was starting to show promise as a hitter with the Reading Keystones of the International League.
-Because of his .311 batting average and 124 runs batted in, the Chicago White Sox exercised their option with Reading, paying $6,000 ($ today) for him, and moved Berg up to the big leagues the following year.
+Because of his .311 batting average and 124 runs batted in, the Chicago White Sox exercised their option with Reading, paying $6,000 for him, and moved Berg up to the big leagues the following year.